47deg/scala-exercises-v2-deck/README.md

 - @rafaparadela JS POC for the @47deg labs
 - V1 Went Live on March 2nd, 2015
-- Focused on porting the Scala Koans koans to the web
+- Focused on porting Scala Koans to the web
 - Social component

 ---